jomasego/specialist-work-recommendations/data/knowledge_base/01_getting_started.md

-# Getting Started with Shakers Platform
+# Getting Started with Makers Platform

-Welcome to Shakers, the premier platform for connecting innovative projects with top-tier freelance talent!
+Welcome to Makers, the premier platform for connecting innovative projects with top-tier freelance talent!

 ## Creating Your Account

 Signing up is easy and free!

-1.  **Visit our Homepage:** Go to [ShakersWorks.com](https://www.shakersworks.com/).
+1.  **Visit our Homepage:** Go to [MakersWorks.com](https://www.shakersworks.com/).
 2.  **Click 'Sign Up':** You'll find the button in the top-right corner.
 3.  **Choose Your Role:** Are you a client looking to hire, or a freelancer looking for work?
     *   **Client:** You'll be asked for company details (optional) and your primary interests.